chrisnoonan98675/site/xl-deploy/how-to/define-a-job-schedule.markdown

 1. Click **Jobs** in the top menu.
 1. Click **Job Schedules** the left pane.

-    You see a list of existing job schedules
+    You see a list of existing job schedules.

     ![Job Schedules](/images/job-schedule.png)